getify/You-Dont-Know-JS/scope-closures/ch7.md

 Addressing all aspects of closure presents a daunting mountain of discussion and code throughout this chapter.
 Make sure to take your time and ensure you're comfortable with each bit before moving onto the next.

-Even still, it's helpful to start with a quick glance at *why* we're digging so deeply into this topic.
+Before we jump in, I think it's helpful to start with a quick glance at *why* we're digging so deeply into this topic.

-Recall Chapter 6's message: the *least exposure* (POLE) principle encourages us to use block (and function) scoping to limit the scope exposure of variables.
-This helps keep code be understandable and maintainable, and helps avoid many scoping pitfalls (i.e., name collision, etc).
+Recall Chapter 6's take-away: the *least exposure* principle (POLE) encourages us to use block (and function) scoping to limit the scope exposure of variables.
+This helps keep code understandable and maintainable, and helps avoid many scoping pitfalls (i.e., name collision, etc).

 Closure expands this approach: for variables we need to use over time, instead of placing them in larger outer scopes, we can encapsulate (more narrowly scope) them but still preserve access from inside functions, for broader use.
 Functions *remember* these referenced scoped variables via closure.